robotframework/robotframework/INSTALL.rst

 Using Windows installer
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are separate graphical installers for 32 bit and 64 bit Windows systems
-with names in format ``robotframework-<version>.win32.exe`` and
-``robotframework-<version>.win-amd64.exe``, respectively.
-Newer installers
-are on PyPI_ and Robot Framework 2.8.1 and older on the old `Google Code
-download page`_.
-Running the installer requires double-clicking it and
-following the simple instructions.

-Windows installers always run on Python and create the standard ``pybot`` and
-``rebot`` `runner scripts`_.
-Unlike the other provided installers, these
-installers also automatically create ``jybot`` and ``ipybot`` scripts.
-To be
-able to use the created runner scripts, both the :file:`Scripts` directory
-containing them and the appropriate interpreters need to be in PATH_.

-Installing Robot Framework may require administrator privileges.
-In that case
-select `Run as administrator` from the context menu when starting the
-installer.

-.. note:: Windows installers will no longer be created for upcoming Robot
+Windows installers are no longer be created for Robot Framework 3.0 and later.
-   Framework 3.0.
-Please see `using pip`_ or `installing from source`_ for
+Please see `using pip`_ or `installing from source`_ for alternatives.
-   alternatives.

 Standalone JAR distribution